Post

 Publishing to a registry rather than referencing Git directly might seem like extra overhead, but at scale it changes everything.

 It also means security fixes and platform improvements propagate across the estate without any extra effort from product teams.
 When we patched a Key Vault module to enforce private endpoint requirements, every team on a compatible version received that fix on their next Terraform apply, without a single PR raised against a product repo.
+There is something I love about that, the way a small careful change to one piece of code can quietly travel out to dozens of teams and protect each of them in turn, none of them needing to know anything about it.

 Pipeline-driven consumption